 This is a guest post by Jamie Heston, homeschooling expert.

-The educational landscape has seen a major disruption that has brought more changes to education in less than a year than at any other time in our history.
-Homeschooling numbers have exploded around the world due to the pandemic.
+In 2020, the educational landscape saw a major disruption that brought more changes to education in less than a year than at any other time in our history.
+At that time, homeschooling numbers exploded around the world due to the pandemic.

-More parents than ever are turning to homeschooling as an educational option because they’ve either decided their risk tolerance doesn’t allow them to send their kids safely to a brick and mortar school, or the limitations of distance learning have deemed it necessary.
+More parents than ever are still turning to homeschooling as an educational option because they’ve either decided their risk tolerance doesn’t allow them to send their kids safely to a brick-and-mortar school, or the limitations of distance learning have deemed it necessary.

 Many Reasons to Consider Homeschooling